bbroyle/evo3D_tutorials/README.md

 # <img src="docs/figures/evo3d_hex_b.png" width="100"/>  Tutorials for evo3D
 ---

 This site contains coding tutorials and visual examples demonstrating how to use the evo3D R package.
-The tutorials provide step-by-step workflows, while the figures below give quick overviews of common evo3D analyses and outputs.
+The tutorials provide step-by-step workflows, while the figures below give quick overviews of how to run different evo3D analysis types.

 ## Package install instructions
 You can find package install instructions at: